Matrix Completion via Max-Norm Constrained Optimization: Proofs

 \subsubsection{Proof of Lemma \ref{badevents}}

-Here we prove the concentration inequality given by Lemma \ref{badevents}.
-The argument is based on techniques of probability in Banach spaces, including symmetrization, contraction inequality and Bousquet's version of Talagrand concentration inequality, and the upper bound \eq{erc-bd} on the empirical Rademacher complexity of the max-norm ball.
+Here, we prove the concentration inequality given in Lemma \ref{badevents}.
+The argument is based on some basic techniques of probability in Banach spaces, including symmetrization, contraction inequality and Bousquet's version of Talagrand concentration inequality as well as the upper bound \eq{eq2.4} on the empirical Rademacher complexity of the max-norm ball.